 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 See my disclaimer for more information.
 This and display ads allow me to keep the site up to date and give back.

-I’ve saved thousands of dollars this year on accommodations because of it.
+I’ve saved thousands of dollars on accommodations over the years because of it.
 In this post, I will share how I became a house sitter, the best websites for housesitting, and tips for getting your first house sit!

 How to Become a House Sitter

-The easiest way to start house sitting is to sign up for one of the housesitting websites I’ve listed below.
+The easiest way to start house sitting is to sign up for one of the housesitting websites below.

 There are several housesitting platforms where you can find housesits worldwide, but the one I use is TrustedHouesitters which is widely considered one of the best because of the number of housesits available.